 Things to do in Suffolk

 Suffolk boasts an exciting range of attractions and activities for every preference and budget.
-We designed this guide to provide you with things to do for couples, individuals, and families, which are a bit more relaxing than our Days Out Guide as well as our Kids Days Out in Suffolk guide for the young ones.
+We designed this guide to provide you with things to do for couples, individuals, and families, which are a bit more relaxing than our Days Out Guide, as well as our Kids Days Out in Suffolk guide for younger children.
 We also offer a guide to Rainy Day activities in Suffolk and an all-encompassing what’s on in Suffolk guide with an updated list of all the current and future events.

-Suffolk is home to a great number of historical sites, but Sutton Hoo, where Anglo-Saxon kings were buried, is one of the most significant.
+Suffolk in East Anglia is home to a great number of historical sites and wonderful museums, but Sutton Hoo, where Anglo-Saxon kings were buried, is one of the most significant places to visit.
 There is so much to explore in Sutton Hoo, one of the greatest archaeological discoveries in the UK, which is managed by the National Trust and offers an exhibition hall with an interesting video and a ship burial chamber reconstruction, in addition to offering special events and enticing guided tours during the warmer summer months.
-See Sutton Hoo for current hours and information.
+See Sutton Hoo for current opening hours and information.

 This magnificent Tudor house in England boasts Norfolk Horn sheep, Suffolk Punch horses, British White Cattle, Long Horn cattle, and the rare Baudet du Poitou donkey, among other animals (see picture above).
 The beautiful gardens include a peaceful pond housing wildlife and age-old yew trees decorated with a ‘Pied Piper’ hedge (see picture above).
 Kentwell Hall holds a variety of special events each year, including Tudor re-enactments, Magical Weekends, Kentwell through the Ages, and the Scaresville.